rbisdorff/Digraph3/docSphinx/tutorial.rst

 ['v2', 'v3', 'v4', 'v8', 'v6', 'v1', 'v7', 'v5']
 [2, 3, 4, 8, 6, 1, 7, 5]

-We may finally check, for instance, that the permutations [2, 3, 4, 8, 6, 1, 7, 5] and [4, 2, 8, 3, 1, 5, 6, 7], we have generated above, will correctly generate corresponding isomorphic permutation graphs.
+We may finally check that the permutations [2, 3, 4, 8, 6, 1, 7, 5] and [4, 2, 8, 3, 1, 5, 6, 7], we have generated above, will correctly generate corresponding isomorphic permutation graphs.

 >>> gtesta = PermutationGraph(permutation=[2, 3, 4, 8, 6, 1, 7, 5])
 >>> gtestb = PermutationGraph(permutation=[4, 2, 8, 3, 1, 5, 6, 7])